-Spending vs. profits: Amazon and investors at odds again
+Spending vs. profits: Amazon, short-term investors at odds again

-Amazon Inc may be a "buy" for the vast majority of analysts, but it was a "sell" for a lot of investors on Friday.
+(Reuters) - Amazon.com Inc may be a "buy" for the vast majority of analysts, but it was a "sell" for a lot of investors on Friday.

 Few of those investors would have been disappointed, though.
-While Amazon's stock was down 4.4 percent at $782 in early trading, it had risen 36 percent in the past six months alone.
+While Amazon's stock fell 4.5 percent to $781.67 in morning trading, it had risen 36 percent in the past six months alone.

-The trigger for the selling was the company's statement on Thursday that its operating income for the holiday shopping quarter would range from nothing to $1.25 billion, due to heavy investment across its businesses.
+The trigger for the profit-taking was the company's statement on Thursday that its operating income for the holiday shopping quarter would range from nothing to $1.25 billion, due to heavy investment across its businesses.

 Analysts had expected operating income of $1.62 billion for the period, according to research firm Fact Set, but few of them expressed any concern about Amazon's prospects on Friday.